Formation Control for UAVs Using a Flux Guided Approach: Conclusions and Discussions

-The new formulation has several advantages over previous formulations.
-Firstly, the formation retains its shape over the entirety of the path planning.
-Secondly, the total path length of the planned path is significantly lower.
-This is advantageous as the magnitude of the control force is reduced, and the total distance travelled is shorter.
-Thirdly, the scale of the formation can be controlled.
-This allows groups of targets to be tracked, or uncertainty in the target location to be taken into account.
-Also, the scheme retains the novel property that only UAVs on the open boundary of the surface require planning which makes it highly scalable.
+The new formulation has several advantages.
+Firstly, the combined total path length of the UAVs is significantly shorter.
+Secondly, the scale and shape of the formation can be controlled.
+This allows groups of targets to be tracked, or uncertainty in the target's location to be taken into account.
+Also, the scheme retains the novel scalable property that path planning is only required for the UAVs on the open boundary of the formation's surface.

-We have also demonstrated that the generated paths can be used for generating smooth trajectories for robotic applications.
-And that these trajectories can be followed by a 3d dynamic particle system using a PID controller.
+Compared to previous work based on electric flux planning \cite{Wang2013, Ivan2015}, this work proposes a static encirclement scheme only.
+However, FG can be used to encircle targets in motion.
+The planning algorithm is updated in an inner loop to the target sensing loop for the target.
+Operating in this mode motion tracking of the target would not be comprised by the current performance (see Table \ref{table:execution-times}).
+This is because subsequent iterations of FG converge quickly since the new solution is close to the previous solution.

-While this paper presents a new approach for controlling formation for UAVs and demonstrates its effectiveness, the trajectory generation has not been applied to moving targets.
-Since the method is based on path planning, the entire path to the target must be calculated to the target every time the target position is updated.
-This is because we do not know a priori the distance along the path the drone will reach.
-Nevertheless, the solve time for the minimisation is small for reasonable numbers of drones and thus the algorithm should be able to be applied to a number of realistic cases.
+We showcase that our flux-guided controller is compatible with a leader-follower approach.
+While the implementation of a decentralised flux-guided controller is out of the scope of this research, it is an interesting future direction.
+We believe that the formation indicated in this paper can be less formally defined without explicitly classifying UAVs into a forward-facing group and the volume-maintaining group.
+In particular, in a decentralised setup, each UAV would maintain the relative distance with its surrounding neighbours, thereby forming a dynamic mesh structure similar to the formation controller of \cite{henry14interactive}.
+UAVs with detectable targets would approach the targets by following the flux as explained in this work, and such movement would pull the formation towards the target, showcasing formation behaviours similar to that of \cite{henry12environment}.

-Besides, the trajectory generation system proposed in this work has been developed for DJI drones API.
-As such the scheme can experimentally be validated by outdoor testing which is one of the future directions the team is currently working on.
+A current limitation of FG is its centralised operation.
+In future work, the algorithm could be adapted to a decentralised setting.
+One proposal to mitigate this is to have each leader compute its trajectory using the virtual position of the other leaders defined by the topology of the formation and initial orientation.
+Similarly, the followers can compute the leader's trajectory and then plan their relative trajectory.
+We have not included this variation in this work since noise in the global positioning system should be taken into careful consideration to ensure stability in the control algorithm.